 Ph.D., Columbia University

 After graduating magna cum laude from Yale University, Professor Siebecker earned a J.D. and LL.M. from Columbia Law School where he was both a James Kent Scholar and a Harlan Fiske Stone Scholar.
 As a President’s Fellow at the Columbia University Graduate School, he received a Ph.D. in Political Science.
-Prior to teaching at the University of Florida College of Law from 2005 through 2012, Prof. Siebecker spent four years at the New York firm of Cravath, Swaine & Moore as an associate in both the litigation and corporate departments.
+Prior to teaching at the University of Florida College of Law from 2005 through 2012, Prof. Siebecker worked at the New York firm of Cravath, Swaine & Moore as an associate in both the litigation and corporate departments.